 - US lead times are 4-16 weeks

 Duplex steel materials have lead times ranging from 18 to 26 weeks.
 Duplex materials PFFs fluctuate significantly more, both in terms of prices and lead times, than stainless steel made PFFs.
-Generally, traders are in the best position to know the market and find effective solutions, when the lead times are critical.
+Generally, traders and suppliers are in the best position to know the market and find effective solutions, when the lead times are critical.

 Cost & Price Analysis